fbpx

 Do I love liver?
 No, I don’t.

 Creating a meatball recipe that I actually love has definitely been a trial and error process.
 Some of my first attempts at these meatballs were…um…a bit disappointing, ha!
 They were overpowered by the flavor of liver (not my favorite!).
-However, I will note, I did eat them as I hate wasting food.
+However, I will note that I ate them because I hate wasting food.

 The way I’ve learned to consume liver is by “hiding” it in my meatballs and pairing it with pasta and a tomato or pesto sauce of some sort.

 Note: Whenever possible, I recommend sourcing your liver from an organic, pasture-raised meat supplier.
-Best to find the best quality meat when it comes to liver.
+It is best to find the best quality meat when it comes to liver.

 Print